Turing Video-based Cognitive Tests to Handle Entangled Concepts: Entanglement as a mechanism of contextual updating

 Firstly, we have explicitly worked out a quantum mathematical model in Hilbert space which explains the violation of the CHSH inequality in the video-based cognitive test on {\it The Animal Acts} as a demonstration of the presence of quantum entanglement.
 More explicitly, the individual conceptual entities {\it Animal} and {\it Acts} entangle when they combine to form the combined, or composite, conceptual entity {\it The Animal Acts}.
 The reason of this entanglement is that both concepts {\it Animal} and {\it Acts} carry meaning.
 But, also the combination {\it The Animal Acts} carries its own meaning.
 And, the meaning of {\it The Animal Acts} is not attributed by separately attributing meaning to {\it Animal} and {\it Acts}, as would be prescribed by a classical compositional semantics.

-Secondly, we have seen that, not only the initial state of the composite entity is entangled, but also all coincidence measurements are entangled, in the quantum representation of {\it The Animal Acts} situation.
-This result is due to the violation of the marginal law of Kolmogorovian probability in the cognitive test which forbids concentrating all the entanglement of the state-measurement situation into the state of the composite entity, as we have seen in Section \ref{entanglement}.
+Secondly, we have seen that, not only the initial state of the composite entity is entangled, but also all joint measurements are entangled, in the quantum representation of {\it The Animal Acts} situation.
+This result is due to the violation of the marginal law conditions of Kolmogorovian probability in the cognitive test which forbids concentrating all the entanglement of the state-measurement situation into the state of the composite entity, as we have seen in Section \ref{entanglement}, where we have also provided arguments to conclude that no-signaling is at place.

-Thirdly, in each coincidence measurement, all eigenstates are entangled.
-This result is due to the fact that, in each coincidence measurement, all possible outcomes correspond to combinations of concepts, e.g., {\it The Bear Snorts} is itself a combination of the concepts {\it Bear} and {\it Snorts}, hence it is reasonable to expect that a non-classical mechanism of meaning attribution, similar to {\it The Animal Acts}, occurs.
+Thirdly, in each joint measurement, all eigenstates are entangled.
+This result is due to the fact that, in each joint measurement, all possible outcomes correspond to combinations of concepts, e.g., {\it The Bear Snorts} is itself a combination of the concepts {\it Bear} and {\it Snorts}, hence it is reasonable to expect that a non-classical mechanism of meaning attribution, similar to {\it The Animal Acts}, occurs.